K-PaaS/application-platform-guide-eng/install/portal/vm_type_api.md

 --autoapprove="openid , cloud_controller_service_permissions.read"

  >![paas-ta-portal-32]
-1. If url is registered incorrectly in the uaac portal client, a redirect error occurs as shown on the screen.
+1. IF url is registered incorrectly in the uaac portal client, a redirect error occurs as shown on the screen.
 2. The url should be modified through the uaac client update.
    > $ uaac target\
     $ uaac token client get\